abalamilla/zdotdir/README.md

 You can find more in [junegunn/fzf.vim](https://github.com/junegunn/fzf.vim) repo.

-### vim-prettier

-Prettier plugin to format javascript, typescript, less, scss, css, json, graphql and markdown files

-You can find more in [prettier/vim-prettier](https://github.com/prettier/vim-prettier) repo.

 ### vim-gutentags

 This plugin manage tags files for vim, useful to navigate code within vim